nerdsnoward/Anoobie/README.md

 Hunter Feign Death then re-entering combat while Anubisath Sentinels are still alive with Detect Magic debuff may result in redundant raid announcement of their ability.

-Mage with detect magic debuff on themselves from a previous Anubisath group, when entering combat with second groupt, might result in false Arcane/Fire Reflect raid announcement.
+Mage with detect magic debuff on themselves from a previous Anubisath group, when entering combat with second group, might result in false Arcane/Fire Reflect raid announcement!
 It is recommened to wait until reflected detect magic debuff fades away from mages before engaging with a second Anubisath group.